Registered Charitable Donations

-Your not-for-profit community organization could be part of Central Lake Ontario Conservation’s annual fundraiser program at the 2020 Purple Woods Maple Syrup Festival.
+Your not-for-profit community organization could be part of Central Lake Ontario Conservation’s annual fundraiser program at the Purple Woods Maple Syrup Festival.
 We offer a state-of-the-art kitchen and supervision on site.
-Each group commits to participating in two days delivering food services from 8:30 a.m. to 3 p.m.
-Responsibilities include working alongside Central Lake Ontario Conservation kitchen staff in food services delivery including food preparation, serving, clean up, customer service, and waste management.
-A minimum of 6 adults supported by six to nine youth or 11 adults with no youth support is required.
+Each group commits to participating in one, two, or three consecutive days serving pancakes and beverages and clean up services.
 A formal agreement is to be signed by the organization in advance of the program ensuring that all participants have read and will follow our online Pancake Program Heritage Kitchen and Hall Delivery Expectations and Mandatory Requirements document.
-An on-site orientation will be provided to the group on each of the two days of service.
-Groups can expect to share in 1/5th of the profits once operation and supply costs have been deducted.
+Groups can expect to receive $300 per day of service for participating (2023).

 It is imperative that all applicants read and understand the Delivery Expectations and Mandatory Requirements before applying.

-If you are one of the five groups selected through the lottery process, you will be required to sign an agreement and submit your proof of insurance.
-Groups that fail to make this submission by the deadline of Friday February 14, 2020 at 4:30 p.m. will have $100 per day deducted from their profits for each day past the deadline.
+If you are one of the groups selected through the lottery process, you will be required to sign an agreement and submit your proof of insurance.

 For more information, please contact:

 Yvonne Storm, Coordinator

 905-579 0411, ext.
 144